KevinAutelitano/LCA4DHC/README.md

 ## License

-This project is distributed under the **Apache License, Version 2.0 (January 2004)**.
+LCA4DHC project is distributed under the **Apache License, Version 2.0 (January 2004)**.

-You may not use this software except in compliance with the License.
+The tool may not be use except in compliance with the License.
 Unless required by applicable law or agreed to in writing, the software is distributed on an **“AS IS” basis**, without warranties or conditions of any kind.

 A copy of the License is available at: